You are here

 Do you have anything about my house?

 We might!
-We don’t have a file on every house in the Village, but over the years we’ve worked to gather local real estate documents, news clippings, photographs, permits, plats, and other records that might include some information your house.
+We don’t have a file on every house in the Village, but over the years we’ve worked to gather local real estate documents, news clippings, photographs, permits, plats, and other records that might include some information on your house.
 If you give us an address, we can tell you pretty quickly from our index if we have any materials of interest and what they might be.
-Another place you can find information about the history of your house (and the property it sits on) is the Cook County Recorder of Deeds.
+Another place you can find information about the history of your house, or more properly, the property it sits on, is the Cook County Recorder of Deeds.
 To help you make the best use of your time at that office, we have written up a short guide to researching your house at the Recorder of Deeds.

 Do you have blueprints or floor plans for my house?